wiz0u/WTelegramClient/FAQ.md

 4) In case of slow Internet connection or if you break in the debugger for some time, you might also get Connection shutdown because your client couldn't send Pings to Telegram in the allotted time.
 In this case, you can use the `PingInterval` property to increase the delay between pings *(for example 300 seconds instead of 60)*.

+5) If you're using an MTProxy, some of them are known to be quite unstable.
+You may want to try switching to another MTProxy that is more stable.

 <a name="TLSharp"></a>
 #### 12. How to migrate from TLSharp?
 How to sign-in/sign-up/register account properly?